 - Take the patient’s medical history before an exam.

-- Position patients so desired anatomy will be demonstrated.
+- Position patients so that desired anatomy will be demonstrated.

 - Determine and set appropriate technical parameters to accurately demonstrate anatomy and pathology.